danshirley1/farm-simulator/README.md

 - **static-end-to-end-example** (2 hours).
 This is most of the front end work and includes the use of router, Vuex state, fairly robust form logic (validation and things).

-- **calculations-preparation**.
-(1.5 hours).
+- **calculations-preparation** (1.5 hours).
 This brings all of the required reference data in to the runtime in the form of a couple of OO classes which can then be used to start running some  business logic to generate the required calculations.
 I've skipped the file upload requirement and just put the CSV output of the supplied Excel documents in the `/source-data` directory.
 There is a CSV parsing routine which generates flat array structures for building up some more formal business objects in the aforementioned classes.
-This tag sees the introduction of a couple of example init tests.
+This tag sees the introduction of a couple of example unit tests.

 - **calculations-actual**.
 (TBA).
 I'll take a look in the morning!